beloslavamalakova/LanguageAndAI/README.md

 - RAM: 8GB to 32GB
 - OS: macOS Sonoma, Windows 11, Linux
 - No dedicated GPUs were used for this analysis.
+Specific running times were included in details in the paper.
 ## Project's Pipeline
 ### 1. Data Cleaning
 This project's data cleaning process appends an unusual technique to the standard data cleaning practices.
 Since our primary focus was on handling a contaminated dataset, data cleaning here specifically refers to identifying gender-implying words(e.g., "he," "she," "man," "woman") and replacing them with gender-neutral alternatives(e.g., "they," "person").